edgonzalesjr/edgonzalesjr.github.io/README.md

 ## Objective

-My journey as an IT professional has fueled a strong passion for cybersecurity.
+My journey as an IT professional has led me to develop a strong passion for cybersecurity.
 I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills